Zoha/laravel-meta/readme.md

 # introduction

 Sometimes our models in laravel needs a lot of information that should be stored in the database.
-For example, suppose you want to create a blog and add a model for posts on this blog.
+For example, Suppose you want to create a blog and add a model for posts on this blog.
 The most important information that this model will need is its title and content.
-But this model may also have more information, such as the number of likes, download links, thumbnails, views, and more.
+But this model may also have more information, Such as the number of likes, download links, thumbnails, views, and more.
-When the amount of this information is high, we need to create more columns for the model table, which, if there are too many, will be difficult.
+When the amount of this information is high, We need to create more columns for the model table, Which if there are too many, Will be difficult.
-Additionally, each of these posts may have their own unique information that the rest of the posts do not need.
+Additionally, Each of these posts may have their own unique information that the rest of the posts do not need.
-In such cases, this package will help.
-If we want to explain this package simply: laravel Meta allows you to store information for each of your models and easily access them without having to create new columns for this information in the database tables.
+In such cases, This package will help.
+If we want to explain this package simply:
+Laravel Meta allows you to store information for each of your models and easily access them without having to create new columns for this information in the database tables.
-If you still do not notice it, just look at the examples below
+If you still do not notice it, Just look at the examples below.

 # Features
    - It is easy to store and receive meta for each model